Universality, intertwiners and black hole information: Introduction

 According to the quantum RT prescription the bulk entropy in the presence of the thermal state stops to contribute and the fine grained entropy of the radiation becomes the coarse grained entropy of the black hole at this stage.
 Obviously, this is not consistent with the semiclassical expectation.
 Viewing the formation and evaporation process as a scattering event, where a pure initial state must result in a pure final state, there should not appear two different values for the entropy.
 Otherwise, we encounter some ambiguity regarding the state of the radiation.
 This has recently been referred to as the state paradox \cite{Bousso:2019ykv,Bousso:2020kmy}.
 It turns out that the absence of a firewall as realized in \cite{Penington:2019npb,Almheiri:2019psf} results in an apparent contradiction of that type.

-One possibility to explain the state problem would be arguing that the quantum RT surface somehow knows about the full quantum gravity correlations and therefore computes the correct fine grained entropy of the radiation.
+One possibility to explain the state problem would be arguing that the quantum RT surface somehow knows about the full quantum gravity correlations and therefore computes the fine grained entropy of the radiation consistent with unitarity.
 However, this would not say anything about the details of the resolution.\footnote{For doing so, it does not use the proper density matrix of the radiation system.
 If the latter would be given, it should be sufficient to compute its von Neumann entropy in order to obtain the unitary behavior around the Page time.

-Nevertheless, at least intuitively, we may get an understanding of how the quantum RT formula manages to reproduce the correct fine grained entropy even in the presence of the highly mixed state.
+Nevertheless, at least intuitively, we may get an understanding of how the quantum RT formula manages to reproduce the unitarity-consistent fine grained entropy even in the presence of the highly mixed state.

 Namely, by definition, the classical minimal surface is a codimension two object which attaches to two distinct points on the boundary that enclose a certain subregion.
 It is a macroscopic object extending across the bulk.
 Any correlation, not necessarily restricted to the effective field theory description, would be taken into account by the minimal surface.